PCP vs HP – which type of car finance is right for you?

 Our guide to choosing between Hire Purchase and a Personal Contract Plan when buying a new or used car

 How do PCP and HP work?

 At the end of the HP scheme, you'll have paid the full price of the car, any interest due plus any additional purchase fees agreed to.
 The car now belongs to you.
 Check out our guide to hire purchase for a full worked example.

-PCP finance is a little different, because the amount borrowed is a lot less as a proportion of the cost of the car.
+PCP finance is a little different, however, because the amount borrowed is a lot less as a proportion of the cost of the car.
 As with a HP scheme, your initial deposit influences the balance that remains to be paid – the difference is that this is offset by how much the car will be worth at the end of the agreement.
 Crucially, it means that a monthly PCP payment on a new car will be far lower than a typical HP payment on the same car.

 Every PCP is built around a figure often called the guaranteed minimum future value (GMFV).
 This can vary enormously from one car to another and you can sometimes find big differences between even trim levels and engine choices of a single model range.
 On a PCP you're effectively borrowing the difference between that figure and the price of the car – less the deposit you've placed.
 Like a HP, the amount borrowed will be divided across a given payment schedule, typically between 24 and 48 months.

 Unlike HP, though, at the end of the PCP you won't have paid the entire cost of the car.
 The GMFV will still be outstanding.
 If you want to own the car outright, you'll need to pay an optional final payment, as it's typically known.
 Otherwise, you’ll need to hand the car back to the retailer.
 Visit our personal contract plan guide for a full worked example.